 If you want to catch fish and then have them expertly cooked the Goan way while you watch, check out this Happiness on a Hook trip from Breakaway.

 Dolphin and Crocodile Sightseeing Tours

-October to December is the perfect time to go trekking in Goa.
-Goa Jungle Adventure is operated by two experienced French guides, and organizes trekking and canyoning trips from Palolem.
-The trips are suitable for beginners to experts.
+October to December is the perfect time to enjoy Goa's greenery and waterfalls post-monsoon.
+Goa Jungle Adventure, founded by two experienced French guides, organizes trekking and canyoning trips from Palolem.
+These trips are suitable for beginners to experts.

-The Goa Hiking Association in Panjim conducts a major trekking program.
-The Goa Branch of the Youth Hostel Association of India also runs Trekking Expeditions and Family Camping trips in Goa, including during the monsoon season.
+The Goa Hiking Association in Panjim also has a major trekking program.
+The Goa Branch of the Youth Hostel Association of India runs Trekking Expeditions and Family Camping trips in Goa as well, including during the monsoon season.

 There are more than 250 varieties of birds in and around Goa's Western Ghat mountains.
 Backwoods Camp, situated in the forest near Mollem National Park and Bondla Wildlife Sanctuary, is run by birders for birders.
 It conducts three guided walks per day.

-If you're a group of family or friends that's looking for a real adrenaline rush, you can get a glimpse of military life on the battlefield by playing Milsim (short for Military Simulation).
+If you're a group of family or friends that's looking for a big adrenaline rush, you can get a glimpse of military life on the battlefield by playing Milsim (short for Military Simulation).
 Tactical paintball guns, obstacles and barriers, mission plans, and warfare games make it as realistic as it gets!
-Milsim is located in Nuvem, in south Goa.
+Milsim is located in Nuvem, in South Goa.